robert/robert.github.com/_drafts/pfab18.md

 }
 ```

 Let's estimate how large a pretty JSON color map will be.
+This will allow us to compare its size to that of the more compact approaches we'll soon look at.

-## Analyzing pretty JSON
+## How big is a pretty JSON color map?

-In the first version of my program, I stored the data using pretty JSON.
-Each pixel color/ANSI pair required between 18 and 26 characters to store, depending on how many digits there were in each number.
+If we look at the example JSON color map above, we can see that each pixel color/ANSI pair requires between 18 and 26 characters to store, depending on how many digits there were in each number.
 Every new line in a file is represented by a `\n` character, which added an extra character per line.

-To calculate how large a file needs to be in order to store this data in this format, let's assume that 1 character in a file requires 1 byte of storage.
-The exact value depends on a file's *character encoding* - the way in which a series of bits and bytes on your hard drive are converted into meaningful strings.
+Let's assume that 1 character requires 1 byte of storage in a file.
+The exact value actually depends on a file's *character encoding* - the way in which a series of bits and bytes on your hard drive are converted into meaningful strings.
 Common examples of character encodings are *ASCII* and *UTF-8*.
 Character encodings can be fiddly and frustrating, and since you don't need to know anything about them for this post we won't discuss them any further.

 Let's stick with the assumption that 1 character takes up 1 byte.
 There are `256*256*256 = 16.7 million` different pixel color/ANSI pairs that we need to store, so we would expect a pretty JSON file representing them to be around `16.7 million colors * 26 bytes/color = 434 million bytes = 434MB` in size.
-This is quite a weight.
+A photo taken by your smartphone is about 1-2MB, so 434MB is quite a weight.
+Let's look at how we can use different serialization formats to make it smaller.

-## Ugly JSON
+## Ugly JSON is smaller than pretty JSON

 We can shrink our file by condensing the JSON inside it without fundamentally changing its meaning.
 Our program doesn't care how pretty or ugly our JSON is as long as it's valid.
 This means that we can immediately save some bytes by turning off pretty-mode.
 This gets rid of all extraneous newlines and whitespace and prints the entire JSON object on a single line: